-4.619 Historiography of Islamic Architecture
+4.619 Historiography of Islamic Art and Architecture

 Critical review of literature on Islamic art and architecture in the last two centuries.
 Analyzes the cultural, disciplinary, and theoretical contours of the field and highlights the major figures that have influenced its evolution.
 Challenges the tacit assumptions and biases of standard studies of Islamic art and architecture and addresses historiographic and critical questions concerning how knowledge of a field is defined, produced, and reproduced.

 This class has no prerequisites.

 4.619 will be offered this semester (Fall 2018).
 It is instructed by N. Rabbat.

 Lecture occurs 2:00 PM to 5:00 PM on Wednesdays in 5-216.